hyperobjects/ocr-translate/README.md

 In this notebook, I demonstrate how to take a document in .pdf format, translate the source text into a couple of languages, then save the translation as a .txt or .docx file.
 The source text in this example is a Finnish language masters thesis on self-taught artist Paavo Pyhtilä.
 The text was used with permission by its author, Pertti Pyhtilä.
 For the full text, check the input_dir folder or: https://jyx.jyu.fi/handle/123456789/38865 <br>

-An advantage that this script has over brower based translation services is there is no character limit. <br>
+An advantage that this script has over browser based translation services is there is no character limit. <br>

 The ideal use case for this script is when one has an unhighlightable .pdf written in one language for which one needs a translation on the fly. <br>